galaumang/resume/README.md

 # Resume

 ## License
-Copyright &copy; 2021 Umang G
+Copyright &copy; 2021-2022 Umang G

-Resume is free repository to use; you can redistribute it and/or modify it under the terms of the MIT License as published by the Massachusetts Institute of Technology.
-A copy of the MIT License provided in the file [LICENSE](LICENSE).
+Resume is free repository to use; you can redistribute it and/or modify it under the terms of the GNU General Public License.
+A copy of the GNU General Public License is provided in the file [LICENSE](LICENSE)